Balancing interests in

 Previous relationships may include children from a first marriage, while current spouses might have joint assets or separate property.

-It’s crucial to balance the interests of the surviving spouse, step-children and any children from a previous marriage or previous relationship.
+It’s crucial to balance the interests of the surviving spouse, step-children and children from a previous marriage or previous relationship.

 Key considerations for estate planning in a second marriage

-1 -Prenuptial and postnuptial agreements:
+1 - Prenuptial and postnuptial agreements:

 Legal documents such as prenuptial and postnuptial agreements can clarify the division of assets acquired before and during the marriage.
-These agreements help protect the interests of both parties and prevent potential conflicts.
+These agreements help protect the individual financial interests of both parties and prevent potential conflicts.

 2 - Retirement accounts and life insurance policies: